pfeghali/CS130A-FinalPrep/README.md

 ### Operations
  - insert ![equation](https://latex.codecogs.com/gif.latex?O\(log_d&space;n\))
  - deleteMin ![equation](https://latex.codecogs.com/gif.latex?O\(d&space;log_d&space;n\))
+ The formulated optimization for D is D = max(M/N, 2)

 By using these two properties, we can optimize the tree for our particular use case.
 ## Leftist Heap